thecatrine/thecatrine.github.io/_posts/2021-10-03-glitch-punks.markdown

 - They call them "programs" rather than "smart contracts"
 - An `Account` is the main primitive for interacting with data or programs.
 Accounts usually correspond to a public key, but don't always.
 - An `Account` is like a file.
 It can hold a program or data, but both are `Accounts`
+- If an `Account` is storing data, you allocate the space for the data at account creation time.
 - Some core functionality for creating accounts and transfering tokens is implemented by programs like the [Token Program](https://spl.solana.com/token), rather than by language primitives.
+- `Accounts` in Solana have a notion of "rent" which the `Account` has to pay to stay open.
+However, there is a notion of a "rent-exempt" minimum `Account` balance (~ 2 years of rent).
+If an `Account` has more than this minimum amount it doesn't have to pay rent.
+In practice everything in the ecosystem seems to just transfer the rent exempt amount and not think about it.
 - Everything you need to access in your program is passed into the transaction when you execute it.
 This includes addresses for programs you need to call, which are loaded by the runtime (also a program) and passed to your entrypoint.
 This is sorta wonky if you're coming from other smart contract languages, and expect to just hard-code an address for a contract you need to access.
 The current recommended pattern seems to be that you hardcode an address, ask the user to pass in that account, and then confirm they passed an account with the same adress.
+- A program is an ELF binary.
+Details [Here](https://docs.solana.com/developing/on-chain-programs/overview)

 Writing code for Solana felt like writing code for a microcontroller, everything has a very well defined interface that seems un-opinionated about how you use it, but it's rigid in what capabilities it has and the ergonomics aren't great.
 My final working contract is substantively longer than an equivalent one written in Solidity.